It has been said that to be the best, you must learn from the best.

 Habit 5: Innovators Never Stop Learning

 How do certain chefs stay ahead of the game and know what foods will be popular before a trend starts?
 How do others create new and innovative dishes that are completely original?
 Simple: they're always learning.
 Great chefs keep updated with food trends.
 They study the cooking methods and cuisines of other cultures and spend time experimenting with different dishes.
-Doing so means they are constantly discovering new skills and recipes they can incorporate into their restaurant.
+Doing so means they are constantly discovering new skills and recipes they can incorporate into their repertoires.
 Chef Kyle emphasises that chefs need to be learning every day.
 They must be willing to dive into ethnic cuisine and go beyond food.
 He also says, “Reading expands your horizons; you never know where outside of cooking you may get inspiration from.
 A great chef is always seeking flavor combinations."

 Habit 6: Conscientiousness Pays off every Step of the Way